[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 INTRODUCTION

-The Social Security Disability Insurance Program is often referred to as SSDI.
-This is a Federal government program that provides benefits for disabled individuals who qualify under this plan but are not eligibile for benefits under any other for disability plan.
+• SSDI is a Federal government program to provide benefits for disabled individuals who qualify under this plan and are not eligibile for benefits under any other disability plan.

 WHO IS CONSIDERED TO BE DISABLED?